Flevoland: Zuiderzee Works

 Southern Flevoland has only one pumping station, the diesel-powered De Blocq van Kuffeler.
 Because of the hydrological union of the two Flevolands, it simply joins the other three in maintaining the water level of both polders.
 Almere relieves the housing shortage and increasing overcrowding on the old land.
 Its name is derived from the early medieval name for Lake Almere.
 Almere was to be divided into three major settlements initially; the first, Almere-Haven (1976) situated along the coast of the Gooimeer (one of the peripheral lakes), the second and largest was to fulfill the role of city centre as Almere-Stad (1980), and the third was Almere-Buiten (1984) to the northwest towards Lelystad.
 In 2003, the municipality made a new Structuurplan which started development of three new settlements: Overgooi in the southeast, Almere-Hout in the east, and Almere-Poort in the West.
 In time, Almere-Pampus could be developed in the northwest, with possibly a new bridge over the IJmeer towards Amsterdam.

 The Oostvaardersplassen is a landscape of shallow pools, islets, and swamps.
 Originally, this low part of the new polder was destined to become an industrial area.
 Spontaneous settlement of interesting flora and fauna turned the area into a nature park, of such importance that the new railway line was diverted.
 The recent decline in agricultural land use will in time make expanding natural land use possible, and connect the Oostvaardersplassen to the Veluwe.

 The centre of the polder most closely resembles the prewar polders in that it is almost exclusively agricultural.
 In contrast, the southeastern part is dominated by extensive forests.
 Here is also found the only other settlement of the polder, Zeewolde (1984), again a more conventional town acting as the local centre.
-Zeewolde became a municipality at the same time as Almere on 1 January 1984, which in the case of Zeewolde meant that the municipality existed before the town itself, with only farms in the surrounding land to be governed until the town started to grow.
+Zeewolde became a municipality at the same time as Almere, on 1 January 1984, which in the case of Zeewolde meant that the municipality existed before the town itself, with only farms in the surrounding land to be governed until the town started to grow.

 Municipalities

+Demographics

+On 1 January 2023, Flevoland had a total population of 444,701 and a population density of 315 /km2.
+It is the 2nd least populous province of the Netherlands, with only Zeeland having fewer people.
+The city of Almere is the most populous municipality in the province.